trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 This project documents a complete network forensic investigation of the **VIP Recovery** malware infection using **Wireshark**.

-The objective of this investigation was to identify the infected host, reconstruct the malware's network activity, identify indicators of compromise (IOCs), analyze attacker communications, and document the attack using industry-standard incident response techniques.
+The objective of this investigation was to identify the infected host, reconstruct the malware's network activity, identify indicators of compromise (IOCs), analyze attacker communications, and document the attack using network forensics/DFIR investigation methodology with MITRE ATT&CK for classification.

 ---
 ## Objectives